kapitsa2811/PatternRecognition_TeamTasks/README.md

 ### Exercise 3

-The final validation of exercise 3 has been done in the file Exercise_3/Evaluation.py and the results can be found in the file `Exercise_3/results.txt`.
-As training set, the 1167 provided words are used and can be found in Exercise_3/data/cropped_words/.
-The test set contains 10 words also located in the same folder.
+The final validation of exercise 3 has been done in the file `Exercise_3/Evaluation.py` and the results can be found in the file `Exercise_3/results.txt`.
+As training set, the provided 1'177 provided were used and can be found in the folder `Exercise_3/data/cropped_words/`.
+The test set contains 10 words and they can be found in the file `Exercise_3/data/validation/keywords.txt`.

 ### Exercise 4